 TOR TOUR: A PUBLICITY DEPARTMENT EXPOSÉ by Publicity Manager Sophie Portas

-TOR TOUR: ON COMMISSIONING AND SOCIAL MEDIA by Senior Commissioning Editor Bella Pagan
+TOR TOUR: COMMISSIONING & SOCIAL MEDIA by Senior Commissioning Editor Bella Pagan

 TOR TOUR: THE MARKETOR by Senior Marketing Manager Rob Cox